A new project

 “Make the app great”

-Maybe that sounds obvious, but it is way too easy to get the cart ahead of the horse and spend most of the effort marketing the product instead of making the product itself great.
+Maybe that sounds obvious, but it is way too easy to get the cart ahead of the horse and spend most of the effort marketing the product instead of making a great product.

 Obviously, that doesn’t mean no time should be spent marketing, as that is another trap to fall into.
 However, as a web developer and designer myself, I know how much easier it is to promote something that is “great” to start with.
-I also know how excited I could (personally) get about creating a website to promote it, while neglecting the product itself!
-You know, sort-of as a way to procrastinate…
+I also know how excited I could get about creating a website to promote it while neglecting the app itself.

-So from then on, I decided to have had the mindset of building a user-friendly, user-centric app focused on improving time lapse on Android and solving the paint-points found in other apps.
-Like, literally making this a “great” time lapse app.
+So from then on, I decided to have the mindset of building a user-friendly, user-centric app focused on improving time-lapse on Android and solving the paint-points found in other apps.
+Like, literally making this a “great” time-lapse app.

 From a marketing standpoint, people buy solutions to their problems, not software.
 So, solving user pain points is the best approach that I am aware of.

-I was also able to get some metrics of apps on the market via Apptopia’s free report which was helpful.
+I was also able to get some metrics on apps on the market via Apptopia’s free report, which was helpful.

 Initial planning

-It was pretty clear from the amount of notes I had taken that even a simple timelapse app has a lot of things that need to be done just right.
+It was pretty clear from the number of notes I had taken that even a simple time-lapse app has a lot of things that need to be done just right.

 Two things really stood out from my notes: